KS-Arafat/AdvisingBot/README.md

   - **Cautionary Note:** The direct API requests involved in the automation process may pose a risk, as they could potentially be detected by administrators if actively sought.

 - **Project Status:**
   - **Deprecation:** This project is now deprecated, having served its purpose as a hobby project.

 - **Future Plans:**
   - **New Design:** The next project iteration aims to introduce a new design, prioritizing reliability and a more humane approach to the advising process.

+## Last Note
+    `New Authentication update has crippled the current version`</br>
+    `So just leave it alone`